privacygmail cleanupemail security

 • Subject to government requests and subpoenas

-• Potential employee and contractor access
+• Possible employee and contractor access

 • Cross-border data transfers possible